snstrong/magnetik-backend/README.md

 The word data for Magnetik will come from a few different open source lists of English words.

-I will use the Python natural languate processing (NLP) library [spaCy](https://spacy.io/) to tag listed words with their parts of speech (POS), then save the words and tags to the Magnetik database.
+I will use the Python natural language processing (NLP) library [spaCy](https://spacy.io/) to tag listed words with their parts of speech (POS), then save the words and tags to the Magnetik database.

 Each time a new canvas is created by a user, they will be given a random assortment of words across all parts of speech that they can use to create their poems.